Diabetes is the leading cause of end-stage renal disease worldwide. This requires

 diabetics with end-stage kidney failure (294 patients), diabetics without kidney

 damage (258 patients) and healthy non-diabetics (306 people) it was found that

-Diabetics who break down L-Carnosine too quickly develop kidney failure
+those who break down L-Carnosine inappropriately tend to develop kidney disease.

 Carnosine may protect the lungs from scarring

 Pulmonary fibrosis is a dangerous even fatal condition characterized by a build

 up of scar tissue in the lungs; this makes it difficult to breath and function.